Hahmedsyed/ibmhackathon/README.md

 - **Initial-Summaries**: The script will create a file named `initial-summaries_<timestamp>.txt` in the same directory as the script, containing summaries of files and directories.
 - **Findings**: A `findings.json` file will be created inside a timestamped subfolder in `findings/<timestamp>/findings.json`.
 This JSON contains detailed results of the analysis.
 - **Developer Guide**: A markdown file `guidebook_<timestamp>.md` will be generated, combining all summaries into a single guide.
+- **Locally Hosted Chatbot**: A chatbot will be hosted locally, The model is hosted on: `http://localhost:7860/`, the user can use this to ask questions about the selected Code Repository.

 ---